peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Converts this object to a 32-bit floating point number.
 * `java.lang.String AsString()`<br>
  Gets the value of this object as a text string.
+* `CBORObject AtJSONPointer​(java.lang.String pointer)`<br>
+ Gets the CBOR object referred to by a JSON Pointer according to RFC6901.
+* `CBORObject AtJSONPointer​(java.lang.String pointer,
+             CBORObject defaultValue)`<br>
+ Gets the CBOR object referred to by a JSON Pointer according to RFC6901, or a default value if the operation fails.
 * `long CalcEncodedSize() EncodeToBytes()`<br>
  Calculates the number of bytes this CBOR object takes when serialized as a byte array using the EncodeToBytes() method.